 After you have designed your own origami model, you may wish to teach other how to fold your model.
 Diagramming origami is one way but there are other options.

 The most fun and effective way to show someone how to fold origami is to sit beside them and fold along with them.
 This method is commonly done when a parent is teaching a child or an educator is leading a group of children.
-Even adults will learn to fold origami this way, especially in local folding groups
+Even adults will learn to fold origami this way, especially in local folding groups or in origami conferences.

 However, it's impossible to personally show everyone in the whole world how to fold origami.
 You need to rely on more practical methods of disseminating information.